Youth Yindi descendants King Stingray will join Australian music royalty when they headline Groovin The Moo at Sunshine Coast Stadium on May 5.

 “The crowd numbers are large for a suburban area.
 We will need tight control to manage this number of people.”

-Concert-goers last year complained they were forced to walk kilometres to get an Uber, after giving up on bus lines.
+Concert-goers complained they were forced to walk kilometres to get an Uber last year, after giving up on bus lines.

-Yelo contacted Groovin the Moo for comment regarding noise and traffic earlier this month but has not received a response.
+Yelo contacted Groovin The Moo last month, for comment regarding noise and traffic, but did not receive a response.

 Tickets to Groovin the Moo go on sale on February 6.
 Sign up for pre-sale here.